-Second Language Psycholinguistics Lab
+IU Second Language Psycholinguistics Lab

 The Second Language Psycholinguistics Lab at Indiana University is directed by Isabelle Darcy.
-Our lab examines the nature and scope of phonological knowledge in L1 and L2, individual differences in phonological acquisition, and instruction methods for pronunciation.
+The lab examines the nature and scope of phonological knowledge in L1 and L2, individual differences in phonological acquisition, and instruction methods for pronunciation.

 IU Phonetics Lab